huberf/PAL/README.md

 Please feel free to open an issue or PR if you've found a bug.
 If you're looking to implement a feature, please open an issue before creating a PR so I can review it and make sure it's something that should be added.

+# License
+This project is release under the MIT License.
+See `LICENSE` for info.